kekuchan/swarmbject/README.md

 "New folder", name it "tut", and choose "Create".
 In the same way create a folder named "src" ("/tut/", "New folder", Name: "src", "Create").
-Upload the downloaded std file to it ("/tut/src/", "Upload" the file).
+Upload the downloaded "std.saf" file to it ("/tut/src/", "Upload"). ".saf" is a SWARMBJECT archive file, a custom, but very simple format to pack multiple files and folders into a single file.
 Now create a file named "Main.scf"
 ("/tut/src/", "New file", Name: "Main.scf",
 "Create").
 Tap or click on "Main.scf",